Badalona: History

-Since the death of Franco, and especially from 1979, the city had a new social vitality with the organised neighbours’ movement that fought to get the lacking infrastructures of their neighbourhoods and the real estate speculation and obtained urban improvements.
-In fact, Badalona held the first tolerated demonstration and without violence the 29 January 1976.
-From this moment the city also suffered an economic transformation from an industrial to a services centre.
-In 1992 Badalona was sub-seat of the Olympic Games and was where the basket and boxing competitions were held.
-Despite that Badalona is included in the Barcelona conurbation still have its own identity, especially in the centric neighbourhoods.
+After the death of Franco, and especially from 1979, the city found a new social vitality through the organised neighbours' movement, which fought to improve infrastructure in their neighbourhoods, to combat real estate speculation, and to obtain urban improvements.
+On 29 January 1976, Badalona held the first protest to be tolerated without violence from the Spanish authorities in the post-Franco era.
+The city has also gone through a transformation from an industrial to a service economy.
+Badalona was a subsite of the 1992 Olympic Games, hosting the basketball and boxing competitions.
+Though Badalona is included in the Barcelona conurbation, it maintains its own identity, especially in the central neighbourhoods.

 Climate

+Demographics

+As of 2024, the population of Badalona is 226,219, of whom 49.2% are male and 50.8% are female, compared to the nationwide average of 49.0% and 51.0% respectively.
+People under 16 years old make up 15.5% of the population, and people over 65 years old make up 19.9%, compared to the nationwide average of 14.3% and 20.4% respectively.

+As of 2024, the foreign-born population is 50,061, equal to 22.1% of the total population.
+The 5 largest foreign nationalities are Pakistanis (8,105), Moroccans (5,946), Ecuadorians (3,596), Chinese (3,541) and Colombians (2,992).

 Administrative divisions

 Badalona has 34 neighbourhoods and 6 districts.
 Before the 20th century, the municipality was divided in 5 traditional quarters known as la Sagrera, Llefià, Sistrells, Canyet and Pomar.
 However, due to the growth of the population during the 20th century, the city was administratively divided into more neighbourhoods and new districts grouping each one several of them.
 The current division is dated of 1980, except for a modification in 2011 which reduced the districts from 8 to 6.
 The districts and their neighbourhoods are as follows: